rigdev/rig/docs/docs/api/config/v1alpha1.md

-OperatorConfig is the Schema for the configs API
+PlatformConfig is the Schema for the platform config API